lias-laboratory/jerboa-rebuild/presentations/cgvc2023/script.md

 topological cells (faces, edges, vertices and so on) within an object.

-<a id="orgf497dce"></a>
+<a id="org1a35d5b"></a>

-## slide 1
+## slide 1 context

-<a id="orgd89df5a"></a>
+<a id="orga6e0db5"></a>

 ### animation 1

 For example, take the following object

-<a id="orgb368f72"></a>
+<a id="orgb5d2bc1"></a>

 ### animation 2

 and subdivide it.

-<a id="org06ffcc8"></a>
+<a id="orge0b5d50"></a>

 ### animation 3

 Faces are split, vertices are created.

-Detecting these changes is performed dynamically, in other words the operations must first be applied to a given mesh, then this mesh is analysed to list the events produced.

-In addition, the more complex the object, the more expensive the event detection.

 Nowadays, all modelling APIs detect and track topological events.

+However, detecting these changes means performing either a dynamic check or dynamically.

+In the dynamic method, the operations must first be applied to a given mesh, then this mesh is analyzed to list the events produced.
+Downside is, the more complex the object, the more expensive the event detection.

+In the static method, a piece of code must be added to the operations and exhaustively list all the events that will occur.
+Downside is, it makes more work and there can be missing or error event detection.

+Our approach does combine both static and dynamic detection in order to minimize detection costs.

-<a id="org88e23c1"></a>
+<a id="orgd422680"></a>

-## slide 2
+## slide 2 our approach

-To answer these issues, we propose to formalize the static detection of local events and automate this process based on an automatic analysis of operations.
+We propose to formalize the static detection of local events and automate this process based on an automatic analysis of operations.

+Doing so, reduces the cost of event detection and prevents the addition of code to the operations.

-<a id="orga7c1223"></a>
+<a id="orgf658b16"></a>

 # Transition

-First, we need to formalize the objects using generalized maps.

-Second, we need to formalize the operations with graph transformation rules.
+I will start presenting the formal tools we use before continuing with our contribution.

-<a id="org39040b9"></a>
+<a id="orgb9efc56"></a>

 # Main concepts

-<a id="org07f217a"></a>
+<a id="org68a0015"></a>

 ## Generalized maps

-<a id="org2906a29"></a>
+<a id="org3065adf"></a>

 ### animation 1

-A generalized map, or gmap, is a model allowing us to represent all the cells composing an object.
+A generalized map is a model allowing us to represent all the cells composing an object.
 Consider the following object: a triangle and a quad sharing an edge (the edge BC).

-<a id="org9530abb"></a>
+<a id="org4d34290"></a>

 ### animation 2

 Firstly, the object is decomposed into faces connected together with a 2-link (in blue).
-Where borders are not shared, each link forms a loop.
+On the boundaries, the links are forming loops.

-<a id="orgff74b3a"></a>
+<a id="orgb95c02c"></a>

 ### animation 3